talon-one/talon_one.js/docs/IntegrationApi.md

 let apiInstance = new TalonOne.IntegrationApi();
 let integrationId = "integrationId_example"; // String | The custom identifier for this profile.
-Must be unique within the account. let body = new TalonOne.CustomerProfileIntegrationRequestV2(); // CustomerProfileIntegrationRequestV2 |
+Must be unique within the account. let customerProfileIntegrationRequestV2 = new TalonOne.CustomerProfileIntegrationRequestV2(); // CustomerProfileIntegrationRequestV2 |
 let opts = {
   'runRuleEngine': false, // Boolean | Indicates whether to run the rule engine.
   'dry': true // Boolean | Indicates whether to persist the changes.
-Changes are persisted with `true`.
+Changes are ignored when `dry=true`.
 Only used when `runRuleEngine` is set to `true`.
 };
-apiInstance.updateCustomerProfileV2(integrationId, body, opts).then((data) => {
+apiInstance.updateCustomerProfileV2(integrationId, customerProfileIntegrationRequestV2, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);